ivan-kleshnin/unredux/README.md

 The second problem with CycleJS approach is a cohesion gap between an effect initiator and an effect consumer.
 Which is explained in details [here](http://www.christianalfoni.com/articles/2016_09_11_The-case-for-function-tree).
 Basically, to track the linear data flow, you need to switch between reading sinks and sources constantly.
-To achieve 100% reactivity CycleJS app will have more than one cycle inside. and if you think that's easy to read or debug... – man, you're wrong.
+To achieve 100% reactivity, most complex CycleJS apps will end with multiple cycles (either in app or library code), and if you think that's easy to read or debug... – man, you're wrong.

 It's also about the ecosystem.
 I believe that XStream creation was a mistake.
 Now they propose to use RxJS for the cases XStream can't manage – like bundle size is not an issue anymore @_@.
-React 16 is way more performant and convenient than most its alternatives, including their default Snabbdom.
+React 16 is way more performant and convenient than the alternatives, including their default Snabbdom.
 The latter, for example, still doesn't have a Component abstraction which means the whole VDOM tree reconcilation is the only option available...